Cornaro family: Sugar trade

 The Cornaro Piscopias ran a large sugar plantation in their fief near Episcopi in Venetian Cyprus, in which they exploited slaves of Syrian or Arab origin or local serfs.
 Sugar was transformed in-house with a large copper boiler made in Venice that the family paid hefty sums to maintain and operate.
-They exported sugarloafs and powdered sugar to Europe.
+They exported sugarloaves and powdered sugar to Europe.
 The Cornaros were often in conflict with their neighbors over the use and handling of water.